 5 Positive Mindset Rules for Successful Authors

 Writing good books isn’t just about getting the words down on the page.
 That’s a huge part of being an author, obviously, but even more important is maintaining a positive mindset.
-When your career, life, and rent depends on you producing words, you can’t let a ‘down day’ get in your way.
+When your career, life, and rent depend on you producing words, you can’t let a ‘down day’ get in your way.

 In this article, we’ll go over five key rules you need to follow to have a successful mindset in your author-business.